graphpaperpress/Sell-Media/readme.txt

 *   Charge licensing fees for commercial, editorial, or personal usages.
 *   Protect file uploads.
 *   Accept payments via PayPal.
 Additional payment gateways are also available.

+** Marketplace - New in version 2.4 **
+Version 2.4 of Sell Media allows you to contribute photos to a central searchable marketplace to help you promote your work and generate traffic to your website.
+To add photos to the marketplace, visit Sell Media -> Add New and click the Marketplace tab.

 = Resources =